Connecting cooperative transport by ants with the physics of self-propelled particles: Scaling analysis

+Next, we rationalize a simple scaling ansatz that leads to a maximal persistence time $\tau_v$ for intermediate group sizes.

-Regarding the travel speed, we assume that a small number of attached ants struggle to maintain the average travel velocity when repositioning or changing their state from lifting to pulling the load~\cite{Gelblum2015}.
-Therefore, the correlation time in speed $\tau_v$ is diminished.
-On the other hand, for a large number of ants, the target velocity is quickly reattained by averaging if a disturbance made it deviate from $v_c$.
-In between these two limits, for carrier numbers in the range of 10-15, the ants keep a once acquired velocity for a maximal time $\tau_0$: Both the process of randomizing $v$ and of correcting $v$ towards $v_c$ happen slower.
-We therefore propose the following scaling relation:
+We assume that a small number of attached ants struggle to maintain the average velocity magnitude when repositioning or changing their state from lifting to pulling the load~\cite{Gelblum2015}.
+Therefore, the auto-correlation time $\tau_v$ is diminished.
+On the other hand, for a large number of ants, the target velocity $v_c$ is quickly reattained by averaging if a disturbance made it deviate.
+In between these two limits, for carrier numbers in the range of 10-15, the ants keep a once acquired velocity for a maximal time $\tau_0$.
+Therefore, we propose the following scaling relation: